 Over time, the rare coin market has moved in cycles, much like other types of investments.
-According to Numismatic News, the market may be in the beginnings of an upswing, after several years of decline in the U.S. If you’re thinking about collecting coins, as a hobby or an investment, (A.K.A. numismatics), here are a few things you’ll want to make sure you DON’T do:
+According to Canadian Coin News, the market is in an upswing.
+If you’re thinking about collecting coins, as a hobby or an investment, (A.K.A. numismatics), here are a few things you’ll want to make sure you DON’T do:

 Buy without doing serious research

 Just like other types of investments, the coin market can be volatile.
 Not every coin is a good investment.
 It’s easy for newcomers to get taken unless they do their research and due diligence about the market and their potential coin purchase.
 However, for those with the right attitude and education, collecting rare coins can be a fun hobby and an excellent hedge against inflation.

 Purchasing from a vendor who hasn’t been thoroughly vetted

 You wouldn’t buy an expensive diamond ring from a street vendor, so why buy a rare coin from someone you don’t know and trust?
 Make sure you work with a reputable, qualified coin dealer to ensure that you’re making a legitimate purchase.
 Visit the Canadian Association of Numismatic Dealers (CAND)for a list of dealers in good standing of CAND or contact your insurance broker for suggestions.

 While a coin may look like the real thing online or even in person, if you’re not absolutely sure of its authenticity, have the coin evaluated by a third-party grader.
 A grader is neither a buyer nor a seller and has no interest in the coin’s market value.
 You can find a professional grader through the Professional Coin Grading Service (PCGS).
 Some coins come with a PCGS certificate and will be hermetically sealed into a plastic holder with interior labels.

 While most coins are not worth more than their face value, some are worth much more.
 Here are a few things to look for when determining your coin’s value: